clarkmyfancy/Sudoku-Solver/README.md

 ### What will happen when you run this program?

-# To watch a sudoku puzzle struggle to solve itself:
+# Watch a puzzle solve itself:
 1) Clone or Fork this repo
 2) Navigate to the directory you just cloned/forked (using Z shell, Bash, PowerShell, etc.)
 3) Install or upgrade `numpy` and `pygame`